Geoalert/mapflow-docs-en/source/api/processing_api.rst

 ``GET https://api.mapflow.ai/rest/processings/v2``

-Returns the list of the user’s processings by the Default project
+Returns the list of all user processings

 Get all processings by Project Id
 """"""""""""""""""""""""""""""""""